 SSD is one of the primary reasons the battery life has improved on modern laptops and Surface devices.
 It is no brainer.
 MacBook uses SSD, and they are known for their brilliant battery life.
 The same happens when you upgrade to SSD with Windows 10.
 The drive consumes a lot less power (2600% according to studies).
 It means you would get over a hundred extra minutes in battery life.
 Do know that, since SSDs don’t have small moving parts, they require less energy to operate.

-SSD outperforms HDD on almost everything including gaming, music, faster Windows 10 boot and so on.
+SSD outperforms HDD on almost everything including gaming, music, faster Windows 10 boot, and so on.

-- You will be able to load games installed on a solid state drive much faster.
+- You will be able to load games installed on a solid-state drive much faster.
 It’s because the transfer rates are substantially higher than on a hard drive.

 - It will reduce load times for applications.
 It includes photo editing, file copying, app launches, and compression.

 SSDs are known to be very quiet.
 You will notice this by a considerable margin if you had been using a regular Desktop.
 As of now when I turn on my computer, there is a distinct noise.
-With SSD, there will be almost no noise, vibration and even heat during gameplay.
+With SSD, there will be almost no noise, vibration, and even heat during gameplay.

-Lastly, I have seen a lot of guides which even try to optimize SSD performance, but honestly once with SSD, you don’t need any optimization.
+Lastly, I have seen a lot of guides that even try to optimize SSD performance, but honestly once with SSD, you don’t need any optimization.
 Are you using SSD in your Windows 10 computer?
 How much difference do you see in the performance?
 Let us know in the comments.